storesafe/cordova-sqlite-storage/README.md

 Community support is available via the new Google group: http://groups.google.com/group/pgsqlite

 If you have an issue with the plugin please check the following first:
-- You are using the latest version of the Plugin Javascript & Objective-C source from this repository.
+- You are using the latest version of the Plugin Javascript & platform-specific Java or Objective-C source from this repository.
-- You have installed the Javascript & Objective-C correctly.
+- You have installed the Javascript & platform-specific Java or Objective-C correctly.
 - You have included the correct version of the cordova Javascript and SQLitePlugin.js and got the path right.
 - You have registered the plugin properly in `config.xml`.